yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/08. Automatic aggregations/readme.md

    - **Server Hostname**: Enter the Server hostname value from Databricks SQL Warehouse connection details tab.
    - **HTTP Path**: Enter the HTTP path value  from Databricks SQL Warehouse connection details tab.

+> [!TIP]
+> It is always a good practice to parameterize your connections.
+This really helps ease out the development expeience as you can dynamically connect to any Databricks SQL warehouse.
+For details on how to paramterize your connection string you can refer to [Connection Parameters](/01.%20Connection%20Parameters/) article.s

 4. Connect to **`samples`** catalog, **`tpch`** schema.

 5. Add tables as follows.Below is the data model for the sample report.